iron-software/IronXL-Examples/examples/repeating-rows-and-columns-in-excel/README.md

 ***Based on <https://ironsoftware.com/examples/repeating-rows-and-columns-in-excel/>***

-When handling multi-page Excel spreadsheets, it becomes significantly easier and faster to comprehend the data when column or row titles are printed on the top or right of each page.
-These titles are referred to as _Repeating Rows and Columns_ or _Header Rows and Columns_.
-IronXL simplifies the implementation of this effective feature with a minimalist amount of code.
+When dealing with multi-page Excel spreadsheets, readability improves significantly when the column or row headings are printed on each page.
+These headings are often referred to as _Repeating Rows and Columns_ or _Header Rows and Columns_ in Excel.
+Using IronXL, you can easily implement this feature with just a few lines of code.

 ## `SetRepeatingRows(startRow, endRow)`

-Utilize this function to designate rows that should repeat across pages.
-For instance, `workSheet.SetRepeatingRows(3, 4)` configures repetition for `row(4-5)`.
+This method configures rows to repeat on multiple pages.
+For instance, `workSheet.SetRepeatingRows(3, 4)` ensures that rows 4 and 5 (under zero-based indexing) are repeated across pages.

 ## `SetRepeatingColumns(startColumn, endColumn)`

-Similarly, this function marks columns for repetition.
-For example, calling `workSheet.SetRepeatingColumns(0, 2)` will repeat the contents of `column(A-C)`.
+Similarly, this function is designed to define repeating columns.
+For example, the command `workSheet.SetRepeatingColumns(0, 2)` will cause columns A to C to repeat across pages.

-Both functions employ zero-based indexing for parameter values, where column(0) corresponds to "A" and row(1) to 2.
-It's important to note the behavior when combining these methods as shown above.
+Please remember, these methods accept zero-based indices, meaning column(0) corresponds to "A" and row(1) corresponds to 2\.
+Also, note that using these methods in tandem, like the examples provided, will have specific interactions.

-Content spanning multiple pages and aligned along the right of the first page will only adhere to the repeating column rules.
-Refer to Figure 1 for an illustration:
+Content that extends multiple pages horizontally from the right side of the first page will obey the repeating column rules exclusively.
+The illustration below demonstrates this:

 ## Figure 1

 ![Figure 1](https://ironsoftware.com/static-assets/excel/examples/repeating-rows-and-columns-in-excel/repeating-rows-and-columns-in-excel-2.webp)

-For content that spans along the bottom side of the first page, the repeating row settings will be in effect.
+Content that spans vertically from the bottom side of the first page will follow the repeating row rules.

-Pages on the inner side will see both repeating columns and rows.
-Figure 2 provides a visual depiction of these scenarios:
+Finally, pages situated within the inside part will adhere to both repeating column and row rules.
+Figure 2 captures these last two scenarios:

 ## Figure 2